Page last updated: 13 October 2025

 If you give financial advice to retail clients, you must:

-• Take reasonable steps to ensure your clients understand the nature and scope of the advice being provided, including any limitations.
+• Take reasonable steps to ensure your clients understand the nature and scope of the advice being provided, including any limitations about that.
+For example, you must explain if you’re only able to give advice about certain products.

-• Comply with the new Code of Professional Conduct for Financial Advice Services.
+• Comply with the new Code of Professional Conduct for Financial Advice Services requirements for ethical behaviour, conduct and client care and meet the competence, knowledge and skill requirements.

-• Only recommend financial products that comply with the FMC Act and its regulations.
+• Only recommend financial products to clients that are offered in compliance with the FMC Act and its regulations.

-• Ensure that any information provided to clients is not false, misleading, or incomplete.
+• Ensure you follow the new disclosure regulations and that any information you make available to clients is not false, misleading or incomplete.

-An authorised body that is a financial advice provider must:
+Where an authorised body is a financial advice provider, it mustalso:

-• Have appropriate processes and controls in place when engaging nominated representatives.
+• Have appropriate processes and controls in place when it engages nominated representatives.
+These should allow it to control the advice being given and the circumstances in which it is given.

 • Comply with the standard conditions in the Financial Advice Provider licence and the general reporting condition.